Seven tips for working with other cultures

 These informal conversations will help and strengthen working relationships.

-Recognise and appreciate the diversity which exists.
+Recognise and appreciate the diversity you meet working with other cultures.
 Especially enjoy multicultural teams and the different perspectives and contributions from team members.
 By creating an inclusive environment, you can tap into the collective wisdom, knowledge, and creativity of the team.

 Above all, show respect for the cultural practices and beliefs of others and treat them with dignity.